 - Exterior masonry veneer protection

-CEA earthquake insurance is available through your home insurance provider.
-There are currently 25 property insurance companies that sell CEA coverage.
+CEA earthquake insurance is available through many home insurance providers.
+There are currently 24 property insurance companies that sell CEA coverage.
 Keep in mind that CEA does not sell standalone policies.
 In order to qualify for CEA insurance, you must have a homeowners insurance policy with one of the participating insurance companies.

 A perk of CEA insurance is that homeowners have flexibility in what coverage options and deductibles they want to choose.
-For instance, you can pick different coverage deductibles for your dwelling and personal property coverage, depending on your specific needs.
-Dwelling coverage is available with a deductible of 5%-25%.
+For instance, breakables and exterior masonry veneer are optional coverage types.
+Dwelling coverage is available with a deductible of 5 percent to 25 percent.

 If you own an older home retrofitted to withstand earthquake damage, you could qualify for a discount on your CEA insurance.
-California homeowners are eligible for a lower premium if their home meets the following criteria:
+California homeowners may be eligible for a lower premium if their home meets the following criteria:

 - Was built before 1980